-Our Board's Recommendation ITEM 1.
-Election of Directors (page 15) The Board and the Committee on Directors and Corporate Governance believe that the 15 Director nominees possess the FOR each necessary qualifications, attributes, skills and experiences to provide quality advice and counsel to the Company's management Director Nominee and effectively oversee the business and the long-term interests of shareowners.
-ITEM 2.
-Advisory Vote to Approve Executive Compensation (page 46) The Company seeks a non-binding advisory vote to approve the compensation of its Named Executive Officers as described in FOR the Compensation Discussion and Analysis section beginning on page 47 and the Compensation Tables section beginning on page 63.
-The Board values shareowners' opinions, and the Compensation Committee will take into accountthe outcome of the advisory vote when considering future executive compensation decisions.
-ITEM 3.
-Approve the Material Terms of the Performance Incentive Plan of The Coca-Cola Company to Permit the Tax Deductibility of Certain Awards (page 81) To comply with the shareowner approval requirements under Section 162(m) of the Internal Revenue Code of 1986, as amended FOR (the "Tax Code"), shareowners are asked to approve the material terms of the Performance Incentive Plan of The Coca-Cola Company.
-ITEM 4.
-Ratification of the Appointment of Ernst & Young LLP as Independent Auditors (page 86) FOR The Audit Committee and the Board believe that the retention of Ernst & Young LLP to serve as the Independent Auditors for the fiscal year ending December 31, 2016 is in the best interests of the Company and its shareowners.
-As a matter of good FUR corporate governance, shareowners are being asked to ratify the Audit Committee's selection of the Independent Auditors.
-ITEMS 5 - 7.
-Shareowner Proposals, if properly presented (page 89) Holy Land Principles (Item 5) AGAINST Restricted stock (Item 6) AGAINST Alignment between corporate values and political and policy activity (Item 7) AGAINST AGAINOT
+Our Board's Recommendation TEM 1.
+Election of Directors (page 15) The Board and the Committee on Directors and Corporate Governance believe that the 15 Director nominees possess the necessary qualifications, attributes, skills and experiences to provide quality advice and counsel to the Company's management and effectively poversee the business and the long-term interests of shareowners.
+FOR each Director Nominee TEM 2.
+Advisory Vote to Approve Executive Compensation (page 46) The Company seeks a non-binding advisory vote to approve the compensation of its Named Executive Officers as described n the Compensation Discussion and Analysis section beginning on page 47 and the Compensation Tables section beginning on page 63.
+The Board values shareowners' opinions, and the Compensation Committee will take into account he outcome of the advisory vote when considering future executive compensation decisions.
+FOR TEM 3.
+Approve the Material Terms of the Performance Incentive Plan of The Coca-Cola Company to Permit the Tax Deductibility of Certain Awards (page 81) To comply with the shareowner approval requirements under Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Tax Code"), shareowners are asked to approve the material terms of the Performance Incentive Plan of The Coca-Cola Company.
+FOR TEM 4.
+Ratification of the Appointment of Ernst & Young LLP as Independent Auditors (page 86) The Audit Committee and the Board believe that the retention of Ernst & Young LLP to serve as the Independent Auditors for he fiscal year ending December 31, 2016 is in the best interests of the Company and its shareowners.
+As a matter of good corporate governance, shareowners are being asked to ratify the Audit Committee's selection of the Independent Auditors.
+FOR TEMS 5 - 7.
+Shareowner Proposals, if properly presented (page 89) Holy Land Principles (Item 5) Restricted stock (Item 6) Alignment between corporate values and political and policy activity (Item 7) AGAINST AGAINST AGAINST